raphCode/master-thesis-muzero/theory.typ

 $ell$, in an end-to-end manner.
 Performing backpropagation repeatedly through the same !net (#dyn<no-join>) is also known as backpropagation through time.
+To keep the gradients stable during backpropagation of the unrolled !dnet,
+#citet("muzero") rescale the gradients of the !latreps $s^n$ at the input of the !dnet by
+0.5.

 ===== !Envs with Intermediate !Rs